HaikuTeam/docs/using-haiku/importing-figma-projects.md

 <br>

-#### WORKING WITH SLICES & GROUPS
+#### IMPORTING FROM FIGMA

-Similar to [Sketch file support](/using-haiku/sketch-and-image-assets.md), Haiku imports slices, frames & groups from Figma.
+Haiku imports groups, frames, slices, components, and elements with the "Mark for Export" option.
 The easiest way to import assets from Figma to Haiku is to simply create a group.
 Alternatively, you can use the slice tool to draw around elements you want to work with:

 ![](/assets/figma-slice.gif)